 We're here for pastors in other countries, too.

 We're here for you - let us know what we can do for you.

 And we're here for caregivers, counselors, social workers, professionals, volunteers.

 There's a separate section of this site just for the pastors in the SELC District, and a different section filled with resources for everyone involved in caring for others.
 Take a look around - explore! - and if you'd like to see something added to the site, let us know.

 For over 35 years Pastor Chris Cahill has served as sole pastor in congregations with less than 150 in weekly worship attendance.
 He received the Doctor of Ministry degree in Spiritual Formation from Ashland Theological Seminary in Ohio, specializing in the spiritual formation of pastors.
 He has also worked in the areas of Formational Prayer and Formational Counseling, and is a member of the International Association of Trauma Professionals with a Compassion Fatigue Professional Certificate.

 He is presently Pastor of Christ the King Lutheran Church in Lodi, Ohio, and the chairman of Ministerial Care and Second Vice-President of The Lutheran Church-Missouri Synod's SELC District.
-He is involved in the community in the Matthew 25 Coalition of Churches in southern Medina County, and in the Medina County Coalition Against Human Traffiicking.
+He is involved in the community in the Matthew 25 Coalition of Churches in southern Medina County, and has been a member of the Medina County Coalition Against Human Traffiicking.
 He and his wife Beverly have three adult children and four grandchildren.